opensvc/docs.opensvc.com/source/agent.service.creation.rst

 	om <path> edit config

 The configuration file syntax is checked upon editor exit.
-The new configuration is installed if the syntax is found correct, or save in a temporary location if not.
-In this later case, two options are possible:
+The new configuration is installed if the syntax is found correct, or saved in a temporary location if not.
+Two options are then possible:

 * Discard the erroneous configuration::